P&O Ferries' terms of business.

 (ix) Any trailer/vehicle carrying livestock between Cairnryan and Larne will be subject to a £20 supplement each way.
 Livestock cannot be carried on fast ferry sailings.

-(x) Only one item of hand luggage is permitted on day trips.
+(x) No Luggage is permitted on day trips.

 6. Delayed or Cancelled Sailings